The University of Glasgow has a Fitness to Practise procedure and the regulations are outlined in the University Regulations at Regulation 36.

-Fitness to Practise applies to students registered on specific professional degrees, such as Medicine, Dentistry, Nursing, Teaching, Community Development, and Veterinary Medicine.
+Fitness to Practise applies to all students registered on specific professional degrees, such as Medicine, Dentistry, Nursing, Teaching, Community Development, and Veterinary Medicine.

 There is an informal stage followed if necessary by a formal stage of Fitness to Practise proceedings.